Pasu4/neuro-api-tony/README.md

 <summary>Windows</summary>

 ### Windows

+#### From PyPI

+This will install the package from PyPI using pip.
+Update checking for this method will be added in a later update.

+1. Run `pip install neuro-api-tony`

+#### From GitHub

 This will install the package in a virtual environment to not conflict with any global packages.
 Skip steps 2 and 3 if you don't want a virtual environment.